Interactive public discussion, peer review, and publication in ACP

-Original manuscripts are submitted electronically and assigned to the co-editor covering the relevant subject areas (for details see manuscript types).
+Original manuscripts are submitted and assigned to editors covering the relevant subject areas.

-In view of the access peer review and interactive public discussion, the co-editor either directly accepts/rejects the revised manuscript for publication in ACP or consults referees in the same way as during the completion of a traditional peer-review process.
+In view of the access peer review and interactive public discussion, the editor either directly accepts/rejects the revised manuscript for publication in ACP or consults referees in the same way as during the completion of a traditional peer-review process.
 If necessary, additional revisions may be requested during peer-review completion until a final decision about acceptance/rejection for ACP is reached.

 The timing indicated above is a guideline which may have to be modified according to the availability and response times of editors, referees, and authors.

-In the interactive public discussion following the publication of a paper in Atmospheric Chemistry and Physics Discussions (ACPD), the following types of interactive comments can be submitted for immediate non-peer-reviewed publication alongside the discussion paper:
+In the interactive public discussion, the following types of interactive comments can be submitted for immediate non-peer-reviewed publication alongside the preprint (manuscript in discussion):

-Short comments (SCs) can be posted by any registered member of the scientific community (free online registration).
-Such comments are attributed, i.e. published under the name of the commentator.
+- Community comments (CCs) can be posted by any registered member of the scientific community (free online registration).
+Such comments are attributed, i.e. posted under the name of the commenter.

-Referee comments (RCs) can only be posted by the referees involved in the peer review of the discussion paper.
+- Referee comments (RCs) can only be posted by the referees involved in the peer review of the manuscript in discussion.
 They can be anonymous or attributed (according to the referee's preference).

-Editor comments (ECs) can only be posted by the co-editor of the discussion paper.
+- Editor comments (ECs) can only be posted by the editor of the manuscript in discussion.

-Comments can be composed by using either plain text or LaTeX formatting.
-Complex content without LaTeX commands can be uploaded as a *.pdf file and will be displayed as a supplement to the comment.
-In both cases, figures can directly be included in the comment.
+All comments receive a DOI and are fully citable and archived.
+Comments can be composed by using the WYSIWYG editor for HTML content.
+More complex content can be uploaded as a *.pdf file and will be displayed as a supplement to the comment.
+Figures can directly be included in the comment.

 - 6. Revision